Coronavirus (COVID-19) updates and resources

 Psych Hub offers free online resources and videos to help you manage stress, talk to children about coronavirus disease 2019, cope with job loss, and other COVID-19 challenges.

 Free or low-cost services near you

 Use our Community Resource Link for local help finding food, housing, and other things you might need.

 SafeLink offers free smartphones with data, texts, and minutes to those who qualify.
 Use your phone to keep up with important information, use telehealth services, and stay in touch with family and friends.

 Learn more about COVID-19

-Medicaid: If you have Medicaid with us, you can activate your online account to get updates on COVID-19 vaccines.
+If you are an Anthem Medicaid member, you can activate your online account to get updates on COVID-19 vaccines. activate your account

 Medicare: If you have Medicare with us, you can activate your online account or download the Sydney app from Google Play or the App Store.

 The vaccines cannot make you sick with COVID-19 because they do not contain the virus.
 It’s normal to have mild side effects to most vaccines.
 This means your body is responding to the vaccine by making antibodies.

 No vaccine is 100% effective against any virus, but the COVID-19 vaccines come close.
 In clinical trials, they were about 95% effective in preventing COVID-19 infection and reduced the risk of severe illness.
 The data we have today shows they are effective against variants found to date, as well.